 Lifemark Physiotherapy is the only North American distributor of this device.
 To learn more, read Lifemark's FAQ about BrainPort Balance Plus® [PDF] or contact Lifemark directly.

 The PoNS® delivers mild, high frequency electrical impulses while the patient follows a rigorous, daily physiotherapy for over 14 weeks.
 The treatment program costs $30,000.
-It is not covered by the BC Medical Services Plan or most extended healthcare plans.
+It is not covered by provincial or territorial medical plans, or most extended healthcare plans.

 Clinical research has shown that electrical stimulation of the tongue activates two major cranial nerves – the trigeminal nerve (5th cranial nerve) and the facial nerve (7th cranial nerve).
 Electrical stimulation of these nerves creates a flow of neural impulses that are then delivered directly into the brain stem and cerebellum.